microsoft/poolprovider-for-k8s/README.md

         DNSName : Same DNS name with which the key and secrets are generated Sharedsecret : Secret value having atleast 16 characters; needs to be xact same value as provided while configuring the cluster
         TargetSize : Target parallelism required in agent pool

+> This repo will have telemetry enabled at a later point of time to monitor usage of this task by individuals/organisations.